 Cover to mute

-Simply by cupping, lightly slapping, or covering your Apple Watch's display will dim it and mute your settings.
+Simply by cupping, lightly slapping, or covering your Apple Watch's display, you can dim and mute your settings.

 Tap to wake, select, and more